fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 in this memo, then the extension structure (including the checksum) consists only of that single ICMP Extension Object.
 This is done to maintain compatibility with the initial set of implementations of RFC8335, which behave this way.
+The ICMP Extension Structure checksum covers only the Interface Identification Object.
+Any data following it is not covered by this checksum but is covered by the ICMP header checksum, which protects the entire ICMP message (see {{security}} for further discussion).
 New uses of ICMP Extensions, and in fact uses of Extended Echo using some object other than the Interface Identification Object, SHOULD NOT behave this way.
 Uses other than defined in this memo SHOULD treat the ICMP Extension Structure as extending